Britain's SSE says govt policy holding up investment

-LONDON British utility SSE (SSE.L), one of the country's largest investors in energy infrastructure, has criticised government policy for holding up new investment decisions.
+LONDON British utility SSE (SSE.L), one of the country's largest investors in energy infrastructure, said on Thursday that current government policy does not provide sufficient incentives to make new investment decisions.

+Britain faces the prospect of an acute shortage of power generation capacity as polluting and ageing stations shut down.

 "(Reforms) will not, therefore, enable investment decisions for new plant to be made," SSE, one of Britain's big six energy suppliers, said in its interim management statement.